minisbett/huisbot/README.md

 The current release of this bot (found in the release branch) is automatically being deployed into a Docker image which can be found [here](https://hub.docker.com/repository/docker/minisbett/huisbot/general).
 Therefore, you'll need to install the Docker Engine onto your system.

 In order to setup the bot, you will need to copy the `huisbot/.env.example` file onto your system.
-After filling out the required environment variables, create an environment variable `HUIS_BOT_ENV_FILE` which contains the absolute path to your .env file.
-This causes the Docker image to load the environment variables inside into the shell environment before starting the bot.
+You will then pass a path to that file when running the docker container.
+Consider creating a script to automate the following commands.

-Here's an example of what the commands can look like:
+Here's how you can download and run the bot:
 ```sh
 # Pulls the latest Huisbot Docker image from Docker Hub.
 docker pull minisbett/huisbot:latest